ryan-mcclue/unsw/comp3121/lectures/lec8.md

 (so can find function to convert input to SAT problem) SAT is NP-complete (SAT is hardest type of NP problems) NP-complete is if every other NP problem is polynomially reducible to it
-IMPORTANT: P != NP, so NP-complete no polynomial time solution (however P is subset of NP, just not other way around)
+IMPORTANT: P != NP-C, so NP-complete no polynomial time solution (however P is subset of NP, just not other way around)

-NP-Complete Problems:
+NP-Complete Problems (intractable problems):
   * Travelling Salesman
   * Register Allocation (possible to colour vertices with at most K colours, so no edge has ends with same colour?)
   TODO: graph colouring seems to be NP-Complete?

+IMPORTANT: To prove that problem is NP-C, reduce it to your problem

+NP-hard are optimisation problems, not decision problems? relatively computability
+NP-hard is polynomial number of steps and polynomial number of queries to oracle/black-box?

+NP-Hard Problems:
+  * travelling salesman shortest path
+    - can use black-box to solve travelling salesman. then query blackbox?
+Often finding optimal solution infeasible; so use an approximiation algorithm, e.g. find length at most twice the length of optimal solution NP-Hard might allows us to get within a constant factor of optimal answer, so can be easier than NP-Complete?